peteroupc/peteroupc.github.io/random.md

 >
 > -  when generating security parameters (including encryption keys, random passwords, nonces, session identifiers, "salts", and secret values),
 > -  for the purposes of sending or receiving messages or other data securely between computers, or
-> -  whenever predicting future random numbers would give a player or user a significant and unfair advantage (such as in multiplayer networked games).
+> -  whenever predicting future random outcomes would give a player or user a significant and unfair advantage (such as in multiplayer networked games).

 <a id=Noncryptographic_PRNGs></a>
 ## Noncryptographic PRNGs